The Legend of Zelda: Majora's Mask: Development

 According to Aonuma, the development team grappled with what kind of game would follow after Ocarina of Time's success.
 Aonuma recruited Koizumi, who was designing a repeatable "cops-and-robbers" game that would allow players to have a different experience each time they played it.
 Together, they adapted Koizumi's game into the three-day system to "make the game data more compact while still providing deep gameplay".
 Early in development, this system originally rewound a week, but it was shortened as seven days was deemed too burdensome for players to remember and too complex to create in one year.
 Aonuma cited the 1998 film Run Lola Run as inspiration for the time loop concept.
 Miyamoto and Koizumi came up with the story that served as the basis for the script written by Mitsuhiro Takano.
 Koizumi said the idea of the moon falling came from one of his dreams.
 Art director Takaya Imamura said that "Majora" was a portmanteau of his surname and "jura" from one of his favorite films, Jurassic Park.
 Reflecting on the mature and melancholy tone, Aonuma felt that players of Ocarina of Time had grown up somewhat and could be motivated by emotions like sadness and regret.
 The game's signature sidequest, the Anju and Kafei wedding quest, was intended to highlight the contrast between a joyous occasion and the impending cataclysm.
 In addition to saving time, reusing character models from Ocarina of Time allowed the team to recontextualize them in a more somber setting.
 Yoshiaki Koizumi stated that in contrast to medieval Europe, which inspired Ocarina of Time's Hyrule, Majora's Mask's Termina took inspiration from Southeast Asia.
+The game was originally intended to include support for the Voice Recognition Unit accessory, but this feature was removed prior to release.